-- 6.10.
-In response to the committee's referral of the CCG's decision to permanently close consultant-led maternity services at the Horton General Hospital the Secretary of State passed the matter to the IRP for initial assessment. - 6.11.
-Before responding to HOSC the Secretary of State was awaiting the outcome of a Judicial Review of the CCG's consultation process for Phase One of the Transformation Programme (a challenge launched by Cherwell District Council, with support from South Northamptonshire Council, Stratford-on-Avon District Council, Banbury Town Council and interested party Keep the Horton General).
-Following the High Court hearing the decision was announced on 21 December to dismiss the judicial review. - 6.12.
-The Secretary of State received the IRP report and wrote to state that "The Panel considers each referral on its merits and concludes that further action is required locally before a final decision is made about the future of maternity services in
+- 6.11.
+In response to the committee's referral of the CCG's decision to permanently close consultant-led maternity services at the Horton General Hospital the Secretary of State passed the matter to the IRP for initial assessment. - 6.12.
+Before responding to HOSC the Secretary of State was awaiting the outcome of a Judicial Review of the CCG's consultation process for Phase One of the

-Oxfordshire".
-He confirmed his support of the following recommendations on the 7 March 2018:
+Transformation Programme (a challenge launched by Cherwell District Council, with support from South Northamptonshire Council, Stratford-on-Avon District Council, Banbury Town Council and interested party Keep the Horton General).
+Following the High Court hearing the decision was announced on 21 December to dismiss the judicial review.

-- a) A further, more detailed appraisal of the options, including those put forward through consultation, is required and needs to be reviewed with stakeholders before a final decision is made.
+- 6.13.
+The Secretary of State received the IRP report and wrote to state that "The Panel considers each referral on its merits and concludes that further action is required locally before a final decision is made about the future of maternity services in Oxfordshire".
+He confirmed his support of the following recommendations on the 7 March 2018: - a) A further, more detailed appraisal of the options, including those put forward through consultation, is required and needs to be reviewed with stakeholders before a final decision is made.
 Whatever option eventually emerges, it should demonstrate that it is the most desirable for maternity services across Oxfordshire and all those who will need them in the future. - b) The further detailed work on obstetric options at the Horton, advised above, is required.
 In parallel, the dependency that exists between those options and other services can be taken into account.
 Both pieces of work would benefit from a further external review from a clinical senate to provide assurance and confidence to stakeholders. - c) It is important that consultation about the future of services, on whatever scale, takes account of patient flows and is not constrained by administrative boundaries. - d) It is self-evidently in the interests of the health service locally that all stakeholders should feel they have been involved in the development of proposals for change.
 If this was not true of the past, the CCG must ensure that it is so moving forward. - e) The experience of the Phase 1 consultation provides cause for some reflection and the need to learn from the experience for the NHS, the JHOSC and other interested parties.
 This requires renewing a joint commitment to learn from recent experience, work together better and create a vision of the future that sustains confidence amongst local people and users of services.
 It is in everyone's interest that the next phase is commenced as soon as is practicable. - f) HOSC and the CCG to work together to invite stakeholders from surrounding areas that are impacted by these proposals to participate in this debate going forward.
-This should include the consideration of forming a joint oversight and scrutiny committee covering a wider area (for example all of the local authorities that took part in the consultation) which would help meet the concerns expressed in the IRP's report of their review. - g) Where the CCG consults more than one local authority about a proposal, they must appoint a joint overview and scrutiny committee for the purposes of the consultation - h) HOSC and CCG to develop a joint proposal for tackling the issues. - 6.13.
-HOSC and the CCG are considering their response to the recommendations and will put forward a proposal to HOSC at its next meeting in April 2018. - 6.14.
-Although the referrals have dominated recent HOSC business, the following items have also been considered: - Potential changes to Banbury Health Centre - Director of Public Health's Annual Report - Response by the Health and Wellbeing Board to the Health Inequalities Commission report - Managing the impact of winter on Oxfordshire's health system - Stroke rehabilitation services - Chemotherapy services at the Churchill Hospital.
+This should include the consideration of forming a joint oversight and scrutiny committee covering a wider area (for example all of the local authorities that took part in the consultation) which would help meet the concerns expressed in the IRP's report of their review. - g) Where the CCG consults more than one local authority about a proposal, they must appoint a joint overview and scrutiny committee for the purposes of the consultation - h) HOSC and CCG to develop a joint proposal for tackling the issues. - 6.14.
+HOSC and the CCG considered their response to the recommendations and put forward a proposal to HOSC at its meeting in April 2018.